 When the house cools down, the metals slowly return to their original form allowing the circuit to close again and turn back on the heat.

-Digital thermostats are usually accurate to within one [degree] celsius.
-Mechanical thermostats have an accuracy of about five [degrees] celsius.
+Digital thermostats are usually accurate to within one Celsius.
+Mechanical thermostats have an accuracy of about five Celsius.

 The Expanding and Contracting of Metal Strips